-In her research, Dr. Fiedler is taking advantage of the up to sub-nanometer spatial resolution in combination with a high spectral resolution, which allows for correlation of the morphology with the spectral response of the sample under investigation.
-Additional conventional optics such as photoluminescence, dark-field scattering, and Raman spectroscopy are being used to complement and compare near- and far-field techniques.
-Her extensive experimental investigation of different types of materials, such as metallic and dielectric nanostructures, 2D-material stacks and single photon emitters in nanodiamonds, is being complemented by in-depth theoretical calculations performed by her colleagues.
+So what is her research focused on?
+Dr. Fiedler is taking advantage of the up to sub-nanometer spatial resolution in combination with a high spectral resolution, which allows for correlation of the morphology with the spectral response of the sample under investigation.
+Among the different techniques that she is using are additional conventional optics such as photoluminescence, dark-field scattering, and Raman spectroscopy.
+On a day-to-day basis, she is performing an extensive experimental investigation of different types of materials, such as metallic and dielectric nanostructures, 2D-material stacks, and single photon emitters in nanodiamonds, which is complemented by in-depth theoretical calculations performed by her colleagues.

 It was very reassuring to know that the SPARC system was developed by a trusted and esteemed colleague in our field, rather than being some general-purpose solution in material science.

-Dr. Fiedler also mentions that she was overall happy with the Delmic service team.
+Dr. Fiedler also mentions that she feels happy with the Delmic service team.

 Technicians have been easy to get in touch with, knowledgeable and fast.
 The support and help by the application specialists were outstanding – they were very helpful in discussing ideas and design possibilities to further expand our CL capabilities.